 Be as inventive and creative as you can!
 Write your experience or alternatively use photos, videos or collages to capture your experiences.

-Dazzle is a type of ship camouflage used extensively in World War I designed to make it difficult for another ship to estimate the ship’s range, speed and heading.
+Dazzle is a type of ship camouflage used in World War I designed to make it difficult for another ship to estimate the ship’s range, speed and heading.
 Make your own with a juice carton.

 The flag that became known as the Jolly Roger – a skull and crossbones design – was used in the 17th and 18th centuries by pirates.
 Learn how to sew and make your own flag.

 You probably won’t find one in the River Medway but the Octopus is the subject of many seafaring myths and legends.
 Make your own fluffy version using some colourful wool.